 - End String Text: The right boundary for the search.
 This is the text immediately following the text string being searched.

-- Match complete response using contents of a file: The complete file whose content needed to be compared with body content of response.
+- Match complete response using contents of a file: The complete file whose content needed to be compared with the body content of the response.
 This file can be in either text or binary

 - Match CheckSum with:

-- Checksum: Checksum value, which is compared with sum of response.
+- Checksum: Checksum value, which is compared with the sum of responses.

 - Cookie Name: Checksum cookie name, which has to be compared with Checksum Cookie of response.

 - Match text in page response:

 - All pages: To match the responses on all the pages